 What is the average cost of residential solar in 2026?

-Is solar still worth it with the federal tax credit at 30%?
+Is solar still worth it now that the federal residential ITC has expired?

 How much does solar cost per watt in 2026?